FRRouting/frr/doc/user/evpn.rst

    ip link set vxbr0 addrgenmode none ip link set vx0 addrgenmode none master vxbr0

-We will also choose a unique mac address per VTEP which will be advertised along with each type 2 route advertising an ip address, and each type 5 route.
+We will also choose a unique MAC address per VTEP which will be advertised along with each Type-2 route advertising an IP address, and each Type-5 route.
 This is called the `routermac` and supports symmetric routing.

 .. code-block:: shell